 Renewable energy use increased in every major country.

 In fact, electricity generated from renewable sources grew 7%, and the contribution of renewable sources to the global grid rose to its highest ever share of 29%.

-What’s more, renewable sources are on track to generate 8,300 TWh of electricity by the end of 2021, which translates to a growth of roughly 8% — the highest annual jump in nearly four decades.
+What’s more, renewable sources generated around 8,300 TWh of electricity in 2021, which translates to a growth of roughly 8% — the highest annual jump in nearly four decades.